Background

 Introduction

-The Ocean seaplanes blend state-of-the-art marine and aviation technologies to remove the factors that have historically confined seaplanes.
-The rewards for aircraft operators lie in diverse new destinations and routes, greater revenues and higher profit margins.
+Ocean Aircraft Ltd is developing a family of new-generation of amphibious and straight seaplanes with 2 to 21 seats.
+They blend state-of-the-art marine and aviation technologies to remove the fences that have historically confined seaplanes.
+Expanding out applications for aviation, the rewards lie in diverse new destinations and routes, greater revenues and higher profit margins, among seaplanes, landplanes and helicopters.

 In 1950, seaplane developer Glenn Martin (later Lockheed Martin) described implications of new hull developments in “… a significantly superior hydrodynamic solution to many current problems… ".
 Yet these developments have not been exploited among light or civil transport seaplanes.